 With PEP, an HIV-negative person who may have been exposed to HIV takes anti-HIV drugs prescribed by a doctor to prevent infection.
 These are the same drugs that people living with HIV take.
 PEP involves taking two or three of these drugs for a period of one month.
 To effectively reduce a person’s risk of becoming HIV-positive, PEP must be taken within 72 hours of possible exposure to HIV but ideally as early as possible.

 In the world of PEP, exposure to HIV is often divided into two categories: occupational exposure and non-occupational exposure.
 “Occupational” exposure refers to exposure to HIV at work, in a healthcare setting.
 For example, a healthcare provider could be exposed to HIV through a needle stick injury at work.
 “Non-occupational” exposure refers to exposure to HIV through sex or drug use, for example, when a person shares a needle or has sex without a condom.

 Conditions of effective treatment in cases of rape

 In order to make sure that PEP treatment is effective and to prevent HIV infection after a rape incident, the survivor should:

 - start PEP treatment as soon as possible, but no later than 72 hours after the rape or sexual assault;

 - take every dose of the medication as prescribed for 28 days;

 - be tested and treated for other sexually transmitted infections (STI’s);

-- be tested for pregnancy; and if reported early morning after pill to prevent chances of getting pregnant should be given.
+- be tested for pregnancy, and if reported the early morning after pill to prevent chances of getting pregnant should be given.

 - return to the health facility for follow-up tests and counselling at six weeks, three months, six months, and one year after the rape incident